cnabio/cnab-spec/101-bundle-json.md

   - `description`: The description field provides additional context of the purpose of the image.
   - `imageType`: The `imageType` field MUST describe the format of the image.
 The list of formats is open-ended, but any CNAB-compliant system MUST implement `docker` and `oci`.
 The default is `oci`.
   - `image`: The REQUIRED `image` field provides a valid reference for the image.
 Note that SHOULD be a CAS SHA, as in the example above, not a version tag.
   - `contentDigest`: MUST contain a digest of the contents of the image, in [OCI format](https://github.com/opencontainers/image-spec/blob/master/descriptor.md#digests), to be used to compute the integrity of the image.
 The calculation of how the image matches the contentDigest is dependent upon image type.
 (OCI, for example, uses a Merkle tree while VM images use checksums.)
-If the `imageType` is `oci` or `docker`, the value for this field MUST be the registry-compressed digest (known as a repo digest, [image digest](https://docs.docker.com/engine/reference/commandline/images/#list-image-digests) and/or manifest digest) as opposed to the registry-independent image ID.
+If the `imageType` is `oci` or `docker`, the value for this field MUST be the registry-compressed digest (known as a repo digest, [image digest][image-digest] and/or manifest digest) as opposed to the registry-independent image ID.
   - `size`: The image size in bytes
   - `labels`: Key/value pairs that used to specify identifying attributes of images:
   - `mediaType`: The media type of the image